qwaneu/qwaneu.github.io/_drafts/feature-toggles.md

 image:
 ---

 Let's reflect on the practice of using feature toggles.
 As more and more development organizations are moving towards continuous delivery, we see them using feature toggles more and more.
 It is, once again, not a best practice, but one that comes with trade-offs.
 We are not implying feature toggles are bad, but we urge you to be aware of the trade-offs and risks involved, and to take a critical look at how you are using them.

 ## Feature toggles defined

-Feature toggles are: a separate mechanism to give access to a feature, e.g. enabled in a specific environment, or enabled for specific users or organizations.
+Feature toggles are a separate mechanism to give access to a feature, e.g. enabled in a specific environment, or enabled for specific users or organizations.

-Usually it works through some configuration flag, sometimes via a special administrator UI where you can toggle a feature on or off in a specific environment (test/production/...).
+Usually it works through some configuration flag, sometimes via a special administrator UI where you can toggle a feature on or off in a specific environment - test/production/acceptance...

 ## Feature toggles facilitate continuous delivery